TRIQS/triqs_0.x/doc/developer_manual/mctools/overview.rst

 With this ratio, the Monte Carlo loop decides wether this proposed move should be rejected, or accepted.
 In the move is accepted, the Monte Carlo calls the ``Accept`` method of the move.
 Note that this method returns 1.
-This is almost always what you want to put there (see advanced discussion below).
+This is almost always what you want to put there (see full reference below).
 Otherwise it calls the ``Reject`` method.
 In our example, nothing has to be done if the move is rejected.
 If it is accepted, the spin should be flipped.

 The measure concept
 *******************